laplcebeltrami/BMI768/README.md

 3) detailed solution to specific problems dicussed in class, or

 4) research project.
 Well written sample class projects in previous image analysis course taught by the instructor can be found here: https://pages.stat.wisc.edu/~mchung/teaching/MIA/projects/.
 Each semester, the focus of the course change slightly.
-So the sample project reports may not reflect the current course topics.
+So, the sample project reports may not reflect the current course topics.

 🔴 For students new to the field, you do not require to prepare for your own medical imaging data for the project report.
 The state of art medical imaging data sets will be freely available through the class.
-About 5 different types data (2D and 3D images, surface mesh data, network data, time series data) will be available.
+About 5 different types of data (2D and 3D images, surface mesh data, network data, time series data) will be available.
 If you want to use your own data, consult with the instructor.